rzbrk/gpsr-update/README.md

 Description
 -----------

-gpsr-update checks for software updates for GARMIN GPS handheld devices available on GARMIN web server and publishes appropriate notifications on Twitter.
-The script can handle various GARMIN devices, each has to be defined in a common XML file (e.g. devices.xml).
-Basically, gpsr-update immitates the communication of GARMINs software WebUpdater.
-The answer of the GARMIN server is checked for available software updates.
-Each software version is also stored in the XML file.
-If the script recognizes that a new software version is available, a new entry will be created in the XML file and a notification along with the links to the download and the release notes is published on Twitter.
+gpsr-update checks for software updates.
+First of all, it is meant to check for updates for GPS handheld devices.
+Thanks to its object oriented design it can principally handle GPSr from different manufacturers like Garmin or Magellan.
+Additionally, by defining "virtual GPSr" it can check also for software updates for non-hardware.
+This can be used to check for the existence of updates for e.g. GSAK or other stuff.

+If new updates are available, an appropriate notification is send to twitter.
+In addition, this update found is stored into an XML file.
+This way, the script can remember all the updates found in the past for which no notification is needed when the script is called in the future.

+This script can be extended basically by adding appropriate packages.

 This work wouldn't be possible without the previous work of others.
 The basic functionality I copied from a bash script called "getgmn".
 The